In this article, I’ll make recommendations for what homeschooling supplies you need to get started, even if you’re on a tight budget.

 Like houses, cars, and groceries, there is a huge spectrum of how much you could spend on homeschooling.

-You could educate your children well for very little money with a free online curriculum, a library card, some pencils, markers & paper.
+You could educate your children well for very little money with a free online curriculum, a local library card, some pencils, markers & paper.

 You could also educate your children well with hundreds of brand new books each year, a plethora of high quality art materials, and the curriculum that comes in a beautiful box with tons of extra fun pieces.